AutodrivenTech/file_player_mulran/README.md

 # File player for MulRan dataset

+This fork make this package work for PCL1.10 and OpenCV 4.0, also, this package and be work with file player for KAIST Ubrban dataset.

+---

 Maintainer: Giseop Kim (paulgkim@kaist.ac.kr)

 This program is a file player for the [MulRan dataset](https://sites.google.com/view/mulran-pr/home).